 As small as it may be, Cozumel played an important role in the Mayan Empire back when it ruled this region.

-The ruins of San Gervasio, named after its location in the former “San Gervasio” ranch, are considered the center of pilgrimages where the Mayans worshiped the goddess Ixchel.
+Located just a short 22-minute drive from San Miguel lies the ruins of San Gervasio.
+Named after its location in the former “San Gervasio” ranch, this archaeological site is considered the center of pilgrimages, where the Mayans worshiped the goddess Ixchel.

 Cozumel, Mexico.
 San Gervasio Mayan Ruins

-San Gervasio is a small Mayan ruins complex compared to Chichen Itza and other major sites.
-But it offers an interesting view of how the Mayans developed their religious and administrative centers, as well as how they lived their daily life.
+While San Gervasio is much smaller compared to Chichen Itza and other major sites, it’s arguably the most significant pre-Hispanic site in Cozumel.
+It offers an interesting insight into how the Mayans developed their religious and administrative centers, as well as how they lived their daily life.

-For a small island, Cozumel has a decent amount of beach parks you can visit, but one of the most popular ones is the Chankanaab Adventure Beach Park.
+For a small island, Cozumel has a decent amount of beach parks you can visit.
+But, since we’re talking about the best things to do in Cozumel, I have to mention the popular Chankanaab Adventure Beach Park.

 Cozumel, Mexico.
 Chankanaab

-Chankanaab has an entrance fee, but it is worth it.
-You can actually skip the line by purchasing your tickets online.
+Chankanaab has an entrance fee of $39, but trust me when I saw that it’s worth it.
+You can even skip the line by purchasing your tickets online.

-Enjoy Nature At The Punta Sur Ecological Park
+6. Enjoy Nature at the Punta Sur Ecological Park

 The Punta Sur Eco Beach Park is a reserve with over 1,000 hectares filled with a variety of fauna, flora, and a lagoon system.
-This park is ideal for nature lovers and bird watchers.
+Located in southern Cozumel, it’s a bit of a drive to get there (47 minutes from San Miguel), but it’s a must for nature lovers and bird watchers.

-There you can see crocodiles in their natural habitat, snorkel its coral reefs, see its sea turtles, and even relax on a hammock.
+Here, you can see crocodiles and sea turtles in their natural habitat, snorkel coral reefs, and even relax on a hammock.

 Cozumel, Mexico.
 Punta Sur

-The park also has ancient Mayan history.
-Its ruins, called El Caracol, are a former Observatory Building used to monitor changes in the sky by the Mayans.
+The park also has ancient Mayan ruins, called El Caracol, which is a former Observatory Building used to monitor changes in the sky.
 The site features a unique snail-like structure atop a myriad of stairs.

-Since these coral reefs are so rich and alive, you’ll probably see hundreds of marine life, including fish, a few turtles, sharks, stingrays, lobsters, and more.
-At the moment, it departs at 10 am, 12 pm, and 1 pm.
-You can buy your tickets in advance here.
+Since these coral reefs are so rich and alive, you’ll see hundreds of marine life on your 45-minute journey, including tropical fish, a few turtles, sharks, stingrays, lobsters, and so much more.

 Cozumel, Mexico.
 Atlantis Submarine

-Along the way, you can swim and snorkel in some of the best shallow coral reefs, where you can spot stingrays, turtles, as well as plenty of other marine life.
+Along the way, you can even swim and snorkel in some of the best shallow coral reefs, while you spot stingrays, turtles, as well as plenty of other marine life.

-You can take their tour and get to see the entire process of making chocolate, from fermenting the beans to grinding them into a paste and more.
-And, of course, you will taste the original Mayan chocolate recipe.
+If you’ve ever wondered how this sweet treat is made, take their tour to see the entire process first-hand, from fermenting the beans to grinding them into a paste and more.
+And, of course, you’ll also get to taste the original Mayan chocolate recipe.

 Maya Chocolate Making Process in Belize

-Cha’an Ka’an in Mayan means “to observe or enjoy the sky”, so why not do that, especially if you’re traveling with your kids?
-This is the first 3D full-dome planetarium in Latin America where you can enjoy a celestial image in real-time.
+If you’re looking for things to do in Cozumel that the kids will also enjoy, you should check out Cha’an Ka’an (which means “to observe or enjoy the sky” in Mayan).
+This is the first 3D full-dome planetarium in Latin America where you can enjoy celestial images in real-time.

 They also have a Mayan Room where you can learn about Maya astronomy as well as many other topics.